mgamio/blog/_posts/2023-02-02-rate-limit.md

 - Limiting Concurrent Requests.

+- Rate limiting is one of the solutions to prevent "Unrestricted Resource Consumption" [API4:2023](https://owasp.org/API-Security/editions/2023/en/0xa4-unrestricted-resource-consumption/){:target="_blank"}.

 ## Token-bucket algorithm

 The [token-bucket](https://en.wikipedia.org/wiki/Token_bucket){:target="_blank"} algorithm is explained with the analogy of a bucket with finite capacity, into which tokens are added at a fixed rate.
 But it can’t fill up infinitely.
 If a token arrives when the bucket is complete, it’s discarded.
 On every request, ***n*** number of tokens are removed from the bucket.
 The request is rejected if there are fewer than ***n*** tokens in the bucket.